centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-storage-purestorage-snmp.md

 ## Prerequisites

-### Configuration Pure Storage Equipment
+### SNMP Configuration

-The SNMP agent must be configured on the Pure Storage devices.
+To use this pack, the SNMP service must be properly configured on your **Pure Storage** equipment.

 ### Network flow

-Your Centreon poller must be able to reach the PureStorage storage array on the UDP/161 SNMP port.
+The target server must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector